-Busby is the author of several studies on climate change, national security, and energy policy from the Council on Foreign Relations, the Brookings Institution, the German Marshall Fund, and the Center for a New American Security (CNAS).
+Busby is the author of several studies on climate change, national security, and energy policy from the Council on Foreign Relations, the Brookings Institution, the German Marshall Fund, and CNAS.
 Busby is one of the lead researchers in the Strauss Center project on Climate Change and African Political Stability (CCAPS), a $7.6 million grant funded by the U.S. Department of Defense.
-He has also written on U.S.-China relations on climate change for CNAS and Resources for the Future.
+He is also the principal investigator of a Complex Emergencies and Political Stability in Asia, a 3-year $1.9 million project, also funded by the Department of Defense.
+He has also written on U.S.-China relations on climate change for CNAS, Resources for the Future, and the Paulson Institute.

 Ph.D., M.A., Georgetown University